Helpful Information for Smart Choices

 Let Us Help.

-Life Plan Communities require a one-time Life Care fee plus a monthly fee.
-When you choose a Life Plan Community, you are making an investment in your future which allows you to:
+CCRCs require a one-time Entrance fee plus a Monthly Service Fee.
+When you choose a CCRC, you are making an investment in your future which allows you to:

 - Consolidate many of your current out-of-pocket expenses into one monthly fee